 Even the most withdrawn children seemed to watch for him, and at times seek him out.

 After a few months, I went home and informed my parents that I was going to medical school.
-I had experienced something that had changed me, and while I didn’t completely understand what it was at the time, I knew that it was essential and important.
+I had experienced something that had changed me, and while I didn’t completely understand what it was at the time, I knew that it was profound.

 Many physicians share similar stories, highlighting the connection between physicians and patients as the primary motivation for their decision to train to practice medicine.